cezro/gdsc-cpu-webapp/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-Run the server for backend services
+Run the server for backend services:

 ```bash
 #switch dir to server